About Us

 How We Began

-Front Porch Cohousing was founded by parents of autistic individuals who believed that modern housing had failed their children.
-They saw a system that offered only institutional group homes or isolated apartments — neither of which provided the genuine community connection that every person deserves.
+Front Porch Cohousing was founded by parents of autistic adults who saw firsthand that modern housing had failed their children.
+They watched a system offer only institutional group homes or isolated rental units — neither of which provided the genuine community connection, home ownership, or lasting security that every person deserves.

-Today, Front Porch Cohousing by NDL stands as a 501(c)3 nonprofit committed to building our first community in Bucks County, Pennsylvania — a testament to what's possible when people commit to living intentionally and supporting one another.
+Today, Front Porch Cohousing stands as a 501(c)(3) nonprofit committed to building our first community in Bucks County, Pennsylvania — a testament to what is possible when families refuse to accept the status quo.

 See Our Community